soartech/new-goal-system-4/README.md

 ```tcl
 source "ngs-4_0_0/load.soar"
 ```

+For an example of using NGS-4 with TankSoar provided by the Soar tutorial, please review [https://github.com/soartech/ngs4-tanksoar](https://github.com/soartech/ngs4-tanksoar).

 ### Running the NGS unit tests <a id="unittests"></a>
 The NGS unit tests use [SoarUnit](https://github.com/soartech/jsoar/wiki/SoarUnit), which is part of [jsoar](https://github.com/soartech/jsoar).
 You can add a SoarUnit launch to your favorite editor or run it from the command line.
 Either way, you will need to point it to NGS's test directory: `/ngs-4.0.0/tests`.